-They utilize their founder story.
+They spotlight their founder story.

 Burren Perfumery sells a selection of in-house organic perfumes and beauty products.
-Burren is a small operation, meaning that their main appeal is having a unique product that you can’t get anywhere else.
+Burren is a small operation, meaning their main appeal is having a unique product you can’t get anywhere else.
 Since their products aren’t distributed to stores, Burren also has the unique challenge of selling their scents sight unseen (unsmelled?).